urbste/OpenImuCameraCalibrator/Readme.md

 v0.1
 * [x] Code cleanup, add license header
 * [x] use different initialization for linear mode
-* [ ] Use more generic JSON meta data interface, so that others cameras can be calibrated that come with different telemetry formats
+* [x] Use more generic JSON meta data interface, so that others cameras can be calibrated that come with different telemetry formats
 * [ ] Beautify logs
 * [ ] Write example for calibration of Smartphone
 v0.2
 * [x] Rolling shutter calibration -> first resolve problems with templated spline functions
-* [ ] Add readout time as a optimizable parameter
+* [x] Add readout time as a optimizable parameter -> not working well, probably residual weighting needs to be improved
 * [ ] Model bias over time with a R3 spline
 * [ ] Pose estimation with UPNP or MLPnP to support arbitraty camera types.
 Right now: undistortion and then using vanilla PnP --> will lead to problems for Ultra Wide Angle fisheye lenses (e.g. GoPro Max or potentially Max lens mod)
+* [ ] Pose estimation with RSPnP
 * [ ] use only bearings in spline reproj error -> local tangent reprojection error
-* [ ] More accurate checkerboard (OpenCV has findCheckerboardSB.
+* [ ] Accurate checkerboard detector (OpenCV has findCheckerboardSB.
 I integrated a first version but results were weird.
 Re-check...)
 * [ ] Model IMU - camera time difference continously (or at least optimize for different time windows)
 * [ ] Extend to multi-camera systems
 * [ ] Docker?